Sameera-83/Web-Crawler/README.md

 Junit test cases are created in the test folder and its available inside the project and i have covered 3 junit test cases and results are as shown below.
 ![image](https://github.com/Sameera-83/Contents/blob/main/TestResults.PNG)

-Thanks for viewing my Page.
+Thanks for viewing my Page

 Sameera